kman0001/tubesync-plex/README.md

 # TubeSync-Plex

 TubeSync-Plex is a Python script to automatically sync episode metadata from `.nfo` files into your Plex libraries and optionally upload embedded subtitles.
-It supports multiple libraries and can safely remove processed `.nfo` files.
+It supports multiple libraries and safely removes processed `.nfo` files.

 ## Features

-- Sync metadata (title, aired date, plot) from `.nfo` files to Plex.
+* Sync metadata (title, aired date, plot) from `.nfo` files to Plex.
-- Supports multiple Plex libraries.
+* Supports multiple Plex libraries.
-- Automatically deletes `.nfo` files after successful update.
+* Automatically deletes `.nfo` files after successful update.
-- Extracts embedded subtitles (MKV or other formats) and uploads them to Plex.
+* Extracts embedded subtitles (MKV or other formats) and uploads them to Plex.

-  - Only extractable tracks (SRT, ASS) are uploaded.
+  * Only extractable tracks (SRT, ASS) are uploaded.
-  - Non-extractable tracks (PGS, VobSub) are safely ignored with warnings.
+  * Non-extractable tracks (PGS, VobSub) are safely ignored with warnings.
-- Handles multiple subtitle tracks with proper language mapping (ISO 639-1 codes).
+* Handles multiple subtitle tracks with proper language mapping (ISO 639-1 codes).
-- NFO updates are performed for all supported video files, regardless of subtitle extraction.
+* NFO updates are performed for all supported video files, regardless of subtitle extraction.
-- Handles malformed NFO files gracefully.
+* Handles malformed NFO files gracefully.
-- Configurable logging (`silent` and `detail` modes).
+* Configurable logging (`silent` and `detail` modes).
-- Cross-platform: Windows, Linux, Docker.
+* Cross-platform: Windows, Linux, Docker.
-- Works in Docker or host environments.
+* Works in Docker or host environments.
-- Supports converting JSON metadata to NFO files using the included Batch JSON to NFO Converter.
+* Supports converting JSON metadata to NFO files using the included Batch JSON to NFO Converter.
+* Automatically generates `config.json` if missing and exits with a message.

 ## Requirements

-- Python 3.10+
+* Python 3.10+
-- pip (Python package manager)
+* pip
-- python3-venv for virtual environment creation
+* python3-venv for virtual environment creation
-- ffmpeg / ffprobe installed and in PATH (or set via `FFMPEG_PATH` / `FFPROBE_PATH`)
+* ffmpeg / ffprobe installed and in PATH (or set via `FFMPEG_PATH` / `FFPROBE_PATH`)
-- Plex server with valid `plex_token`
+* Plex server with a valid `plex_token`

 ## Installation